Susan F. Shultz, Founder & Chief Executive Officer

 CEO of Eisenhower Foundation, the Royal Institution World Science Assembly, and the American Assembly.

-Strategic Advisor to Global NGOs and Government Agencies
+Strategic Advisor to Global NGOs and Government Agencies, including:

 J.D.
 Harvard Law School / B.A.
 University of California at Berkeley